 - Leave the blister alone!
 Do not pop, drain, open or trim your blister—this is the most common cause of infection.
 Allow it to pop on its own and try to keep the skin intact, if possible.

 - Cover the blister with appropriate dressing.
 Start by applying a layer of 2nd Skin—not the new skin!—and cover with a Band-Aid large enough to cover the entire area of the 2nd Skin.
-Then, cover the Band-Aid with flexi-tape (this will allow the bandage to staying in place while rehearsing or performing).
+Then, cover the Band-Aid with flexi-tape (this will allow the bandage to stay in place while rehearsing or performing).

 - After rehearsing or performing, allow your blister to dry out—soaking your feet in a warm Epsom salt bath with help dry it out.
 If possible, keep the blister uncovered overnight.